perfecto25/uniftp/README.md

 ---

+### Encryption

-### GPG encryption
+UniFTP can encrypt your files with 7zip or GPG encryption

+for 7zip, simply provide the 7zip password in the config.yaml file,

+    enc_type: 7zip
+    enc_password: 7zipSecretPassword

-place client GPG asc keys into `clients/CLIENT/gpgkeys` folder
+for GPG encryption, place client GPG asc keys into `clients/CLIENT/gpgkeys` folder

+    /opt/uniftp/clients/CLIENT/gpgkeys/somekey.asc

-the keys will be imported by uniftp
+the keys will be imported by uniftp during run time

 ---